awilliambauer/dragon-architect-2/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+<a name="authAck"></a>
+## Authors and Acknowledgement

+This project was created under the supervision of Aaron Bauer.
+Aaron Bauer, Teagan Johnson, and Katrina Li made contributions to the project, along with the original Dragon Architect group.

+<a name="learnMore"></a>
 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

+Email:
+* Teagan Johnson: johnsont4@carleton.edu